Cooper Flagg: Personal life

-Flagg's mother Kelly played college basketball at Maine, where she was a team captain as a senior.
+Flagg's mother Kelly played college basketball at the University of Maine, where she was a team captain as a senior.
 His father, Ralph, played NJCAA basketball at Eastern Maine Community College.
-Flagg has a fraternal twin brother, Ace, who was a teammate at Nokomis, transferred to Montverde, and has since verbally committed to play at Maine starting in 2025–26.
+Flagg has a fraternal twin brother, Ace, who was a teammate at Nokomis, transferred to Montverde, and has since verbally committed to play at men's basketball at the University of Maine starting in 2025–26.
 Flagg's older brother Hunter was also a Nokomis basketball player and was a senior when the former was a freshman.
 His family relocated from Newport to Florida after he and his twin brother transferred to Montverde Academy.

+Growing up in New England, Flagg was a fan of the Boston Celtics.

 Endorsements

 Flagg signed a shoe deal with New Balance prior to the start of his freshman year at Duke.
 Flagg's decision to choose New Balance was influenced by the company's ties to his home state of Maine, with two of their factories being located near his hometown of Newport.
 He also became the first men's college basketball player to be sponsored by Gatorade.